haosheng00/SC1015-Mini-Project/README.md

 SC1015 Introduction to Data Science and Artificial Intelligence Mini-Project

 ## About
 Acknowledging the severity of heart disease and the benefits of its early detection, our group aims to predict the possibility of individuals contracting heart disease with the use of a [dataset retrieved from IEEE](https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive#files).
-With the best machine learning model selected, our 'Robo-Medivisor' will analyse this possibility with predictor variables from the patients' medical check-ups and alert them and doctors respectively for more in-depth checks.
+With the best machine learning model selected, our 'Robo-Medivisor' will analyse this possibility with predictor variables taken from the patients' medical check-ups and recommend them for more comprehensive check-ups.
+It will also alert and send doctors the patients' health report if required.

 ## Contributors
-- Koh Hao Sheng ([@haosheng00](https://github.com/haosheng00)) - Data Preparation, EDA, Machine Learning Models (Decision Tree and Random Forest), Solution and Slides
+- Koh Hao Sheng ([@haosheng00](https://github.com/haosheng00)) - Data Preparation, Exploratory Data Analysis (EDA), Machine Learning Models (Decision Tree and Random Forest), Solution, Slides
-- Lee An Ni ([@3Clovers](https://github.com/3Clovers)) - Data Preparation, EDA, Machine Learning Models (Logistic Regression), Solution, Slides and GitHub README
+- Lee An Ni ([@3Clovers](https://github.com/3Clovers)) - Data Preparation, Exploratory Data Analysis (EDA), Machine Learning Models (Logistic Regression), Solution, Slides, GitHub README
-- Sim Guanyu ([@cooliomoolio1108](https://github.com/cooliomoolio1108)) - Motivation, Data Visualization, Evaluation, Solution and Slides
+- Sim Guanyu ([@cooliomoolio1108](https://github.com/cooliomoolio1108)) - Motivation, Data Visualization, Evaluation, Solution, Slides

 ## Table of Contents
 1. [Motivation and Problem Statement](https://github.com/haosheng00/SC1015-Mini-Project/edit/main/README.md#motivation-and-problem-statement)